liamoc/liamoc.net/index.md

 I am also co-supervising a PhD student, Tudor Ferariu, on verification of blockchain smart contracts with <a href="https://homepages.inf.ed.ac.uk/wadler/">Phil Wadler</a>.
 I am also second supervisor to Mathieu Fehr, whose primary supervisor is <a href="https://grosser.science/">Tobias Grosser</a>.

-Originally part of my doctorate and now as ongoing research work, I designed the <a href="https://trustworthy.systems/projects/TS/cogent.pml">Cogent</a> programming language, and I remain a contributor to its associated verification framework and compiler.
-This project is part of the long-term vision of the
+Originally part of my doctorate and now as ongoing research work, I designed the <a href="https://trustworthy.systems/projects/OLD/cogent">Cogent</a> programming language, and I was for many years a contributor to its associated verification framework and compiler.
+This project was part of the long-term vision of the
 <a href="https://trustworthy.systems">Trustworthy Systems</a> team (formerly at CSIRO Data61), to reduce the cost and effort required to make formally verified systems.
 In the past I have also worked with the Trustworthy Systems team on the <a href="https://trustworthy.systems/projects/seL4-verification/">l4.verified</a> project and tools for the <a href="http://www.cl.cam.ac.uk/research/hvg/Isabelle/">Isabelle</a>
 theorem prover.</a> I have also been affiliated with